zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 So I am reading the book A Programmer's Rantings by Steve Yegge.
 I finished around 80 pages and it talked about software architecture, language  features and how to program in general.
 This book is very interesting.
 I look forward to finishing it.

+### Day 42: May 26, 2022

+**Today's Progress**:
+- Book reading

+**Thoughts:**
+Continuing reading the book a programmer's rantings by Yegger, it concludes that weak type language brings the delusive sense of security, while strong type language finish the work much faster and cleaner.
+That’s was interesting.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->